-The Giacomo Leopardi Social Library Museum, in synergy with the D'Auria-Nosengo Comprehensive Institute of Arzano, accompanied by the Headmistress Fiorella Esposito, gave voice to the relationship that links the Spanish artist Pablo Picasso to the city of Naples.
+The Giacomo Leopardi Social Library Museum, in collaboration with the D'Auria-Nosengo Comprehensive Institute of Arzano, accompanied by Headmistress Fiorella Esposito, have given voice to the relationship between the Spanish artist Pablo Picasso and the city of Naples.

-“Picasso and Naples”, a regional project of the small Museum of Casalnuovo, and the eTwinning project Europic@sso carried out entirely in Spanish by the children of the third year full-time classes of the D'Auria-Nosengo middle school in Arzano, take the relationship between Naples and Picasso abroad.
+"Picasso and Naples," a regional project by the small Casalnuovo Museum, and the eTwinning project Europic@sso, conducted entirely in Spanish by the third-year students of the D'Auria-Nosengo Middle School in Arzano, take the relationship between Naples and Picasso abroad.

-The boys from Arzano, acting as tourist guides, illustrated in Spanish and Italian the artist's most important works from his four artistic periods: blue, pink, African and cubist, but above all they explored and spread the artist's interest in Neapolitan popular theatre, especially Pulcinella and Arlecchino.
+The Arzano students, acting as tour guides, illustrated in Spanish and Italian the artist's most important works from his four artistic periods—Blue, Pink, African, and Cubist—but above all, explored and disseminated the artist's interest in Neapolitan folk theater, particularly Pulcinella and Harlequin.

-Thanks to an exciting visit to the small museum, led by Giovanni Nappi, the boys from Arzano showed the Neapolitan art of the nativity scene to their Spanish and French friends, with live demonstrations of works of art by masters from San Gregorio Armeno (with particular emphasis on the Pulcinella statuettes).
+Thanks to an exciting visit to the small museum, led by Giovanni Nappi, the children from Arzano showed their Spanish and French friends the Neapolitan art of the nativity scene, with live demonstrations of works by masters from San Gregorio Armeno (with particular emphasis on the Pulcinella statuettes).

 Each of the children then “adopted” one of the 100 Picasso lithographs held by the Museo Biblioteca Sociale Giacomo Leopardi.